Andreyf20/dot-files/nvim/README.md

 Location for this file -> /home/USER/.config/nvim

-Make sure to install gcc g++ needed for some plugins
+Make sure to install gcc g++ ripgrep needed for some plugins

 Linters: